tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-containerized-multi-user-jupyterhub-research-server.md

 respected `Dockerfile` and rebuild the Docker image.
 This spawner type has the main focus of this post.

-# Configuring the JupyterHub Docker Image
+# Customizing the JupyterHub Docker Image
 JupyterHub has an [official Docker image][jupyterhubdockerimg-link].
 This image contains only the JupyterHub service itself.
 The notebook, authentication mechanisms and/or any configuration is not included.
 One has to derive a new